Eisenstein Series on Loop Groups: Eisenstein Series and Their Coefficients

 \

-In general, for a connected reductive algebraic group $G$ which is split over $F$ (e.g. $G=GL_n$), the theory of generalized Tits system \cite{iwa} \cite{IM} implies that $G(F((t)))=\wh{B}_0 \wtl{W}'\wh{B}_0$ where $\wtl{W}'=W\ltimes X_\ast(T).$ The proof of Theorem \ref{triv} and Lemma \ref{ext} suggest that the triviality of constant terms should also hold for $\wh{G}.$
+In general, for a connected reductive algebraic group $G$ which is split over $F$ (e.g. $G=GL_n$), the theory of generalized Tits system \cite{iwa, IM} implies that $G(F((t)))=\wh{B}_0 \wtl{W}'\wh{B}_0$ where $\wtl{W}'=W\ltimes X_\ast(T).$ The proof of Theorem \ref{triv} together with certain variants of Lemma \ref{ext} suggests that the triviality of constant terms should also hold for $\wh{G}.$